secretstartups/handbook/job-families/finance/revenue-accounting/index.html.md

 #### Associate Revenue Accountant Responsibilities

 * Learn and apply ASC 606 and company revenue recognition policies.
 * Assist in the review of customer contracts for proper revenue recognition in accordance with company policy and revenue recognition accounting standards.
-* Assist in the research and documentation of accounting issues.
 * Assist with monthly balance sheet account reconciliations and journal entries for month end close.
-* Assist in standalone selling price analysis.
-* Work on ad hoc projects as required.
+* Assist with revenue team projects and process improvements.
+* Assist with correct application of internal controls.

 #### Associate Revenue Accountant Requirements